m1-ah/ai-img-gen/README.md

 cd ai-img-gen

 ## 3. Open index.html in Your Browser:
-You can double-click the index.html file, or
+You can double-click the index.html file
-Use a local development server for enhanced experience:
-# Using Python 3.x
-python -m http.server

 ## 4. Enter Your OpenAI API Key:
 Open script.js.